skai111/db48x/doc/0-Overview.md

   `COS(2*X)`, whereas `∂X(SIN(2*X))` evaluates as `2*COS(2*X)`.
 DB48X does not
   recognize this `dn` notation.

+* The behaviour of the HP derivative function `∂` depends on whether it is in an algebraic object (stepwise differentiation) or whether it is used in stack syntax (full differentiation).
+The DB48X variant always perform full differentiation irrespective of the syntax used.

+* The _HP50G advanced reference manual_ indicates that `∂` substitutes the value
+  of global variables.
+For example, if `Y` contains `X+3*X^2`, `'Y' 'X' ∂` is expected to return `1+6*X`.
+It actually returns `0`, unless you evaluate `Y` first.
+DB48X matches the actual behaviour of the HP50G and not the documented one.

 ### Unicode support

 DB48X has almost complete support for Unicode, and stores text internally using